stephenrdoyle/hcontortus_eprinomectin/03_code/hcontortus_eprinomectin.wgs_analysis.md

 - note that originally, there was meant to be three resistant and three susceptible farms
      - after sequencing and some analysis, we found that Bet looked more resistant.
 This was confirmed by some new phenotyping performed between sending the samples for sequencing and analysis.
 Hence, 4 resistant and 2 susceptible.

+- the main aim to compare the genetic diversity of susceptible and resistant strains to identify regions of the genome associated with eprinomectin resistance

 ## Reference genome